NFabrizio/opencv-tesseract-tutorial/README.md

 ### Environment Set Up
 1. Install python.
-   1. Follow the instructions for python installation at (this link)[https://www.python.org/downloads/].
+   1. Follow the instructions for python installation at [this link](https://www.python.org/downloads/).
 2. Install OpenCV 4 and Tesseract.
-   1. Follow the instructions for your operating system at (this link)[https://www.pyimagesearch.com/2018/09/17/opencv-ocr-and-text-recognition-with-tesseract/].
+   1. Follow the instructions for your operating system at [this link](https://www.pyimagesearch.com/2018/09/17/opencv-ocr-and-text-recognition-with-tesseract/).
 3. Clone this repository to your local environment.
    1. Fork this Github repo.
       1. In a web browser, visit https://github.com/NFabrizio/opencv-tesseract-tutorial